GitHubMWJ/T2T-SharePointFullPermissions/README.md

 | **Permissions** | The permission levels assigned to the group (e.g., "Full Control; Design; Edit") |
 | **IsSystemPrincipal** | Indicates if this is a system principal (excluded from summary display) |
 | **SharePointGroupContainer** | If the group is nested within a SharePoint group, this shows the container group name |

+## 🔒 Excluded System Principals

+The script automatically excludes certain system principals and admin roles from the report to provide cleaner output that focuses on groups that actually need to be migrated between tenants.
+These excluded items include:

+### SharePoint System Principals
+- Everyone
+- Everyone except external users
+- NT AUTHORITY\authenticated users
+- NT AUTHORITY\LOCAL SERVICE
+- Authenticated Users
+- SharePoint App

+### Microsoft 365 Admin Roles
+- Global Administrator
+- SharePoint Administrator
+- Exchange Administrator
+- Teams Administrator
+- Security Administrator
+- Compliance Administrator
+- User Administrator
+- Billing Administrator
+- Power Platform Administrator
+- Dynamics 365 Administrator
+- Application Administrator
+- Global Reader

+**Why are these excluded?**
+- System principals are automatically created in every SharePoint environment
+- Admin roles represent claims-based identities that are auto-provisioned in the destination tenant
+- These principals appear in SharePoint with special identifiers (e.g., `c:0t.c|tenant|[GUID]`)
+- They don't need to be migrated as part of tenant-to-tenant migrations
+- Excluding them provides cleaner, more actionable reports focused on actual groups that need migration planning

+The script counts these excluded principals separately in the summary statistics.

 ## 🔧 Troubleshooting